nvim-orgmode/orgmode/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Emacs functionality**
+If this functionality exists in Emacs Orgmode, explain how it works there.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.